TheJumpCloud/support/scripts/automation/Radius/readme.md

 ### macOS

-If the `$global:NETWORKSSID` variable in `Config.ps1` was specified, macOS users will only be prompted once to let `eapolclient` access the private key from the installed certificate.
+If the `$Global:JCR_NETWORKSSID` variable in `Config.ps1` was specified, macOS users will only be prompted once to let `eapolclient` access the private key from the installed certificate.
 If the end user selects `Always Allow`, the'll not be prompted to enter their password for the entire life cycle of the user certificate, only when new certificates are deployed will end users have to re-enter their login password.

 In macOS a user simply needs to select the radius network from the wireless networks dialog prompt.
 A prompt to select a user certificate should be displayed, select the user certificate from the drop down menu and click "OK"